T. Harry Williams: Writing process

 For his Civil War works, Williams used diaries and other secondary research materials.
 Williams created the Long biography with his wife by using interviews conducted with a tape recorder.
 To create his books, Williams used terminology that was used in the past while writing his works with a notebook and pencil.
 Williams continuously edited his drafts until he was satisfied with all of the words in his paragraphs.

 Awards and honors

 In 1956, Williams received a Guggenheim Fellowship in the U.S. History category.
 With Huey Long, Williams won the Pulitzer Prize for Biography in 1970.
 That year, Huey Long also won the National Book Award in the History and Autobiography category and the Louisiana Literary Award from the Louisiana Library Association.
 Near the end of his tenure at Louisiana State, the university created the T. Harry Williams Chair of American History in 1979.
-His incomplete work, The History of American Works from 1745 to 1918, was posthumously published in 1981.
+His incomplete work, The History of American Wars from 1745 to 1918, was posthumously published in 1981.
 The 1983 posthumously published book, The Selected Essays of T. Harry Williams, contained both old and new essays written by Williams.